navishwadhwa/navishwadhwa.github.io/news/_posts/2023-08-27-bibek-Rekha-join.md

 tags: [people]
 ---

 Rekha Joshi and Bibek Gyawali join the lab as rotation graduate students.
-Rekha and Bibek are interested to learn more on bacterial motility.
 Welcome!